noa/iur/README.md

 time.
 We will refer to the full sorted list of messages by a given author as that author's *history*.

 Next you'll need to decide which data splits to construct, which will depend on the problem you're trying to solve.
-These include a *training* and an optional *vailidation* dataset, to be used to train the model, and optionally a further training and validation set to be used to evaluate the model, for a total of four possible datasets.
+These include at a minimum a *training* dataset used to fit the model parameters.
+To monitor training progress, you'll want a *validation* dataset.
+Finally, to test the model performance you'll want a test dataset which should not be seen at training time.

-At a minimum you'll need a *training* dataset, which you specify to `scripts/fit.py` with the `--train_tfrecord_path` flag.
-Then you can train using the flag `--framework fit`, which will simply minimize classification error with respect to the the *closed set* of authors present in your dataset.
+The training dataset is specified in `scripts/fit.py` with the `--train_tfrecord_path` flag.
+Then you can train using the flag `--framework fit`, which will simply minimize the loss with respect to the the *closed set* of authors present in your dataset.
 You'll also need to specify the number of authors `N` using the flag `--num-classes N`.
 The training dataset should consist of the full histories of the `N` authors.
 Additionally, each author should be assigned an `author_id` in the range `0..N-1`.
+However, we recommend also using a validation dataset via `--valid_tfrecord_path` and using `--framework custom` which estimates model performance during training.

 Now in case you are interested in identifying authors who were not present in your training dataset, the method just described will be insufficient, because it calculates a probability distribution over the authors in the training set.
 Indeed, knowing the probability that an episode was composed by one of your training authors doesn't help you when you know the author to not be among them!
-Fortunately, although the model is trained to minimize classification error with respect to the fixed set of authors, it internally constructs an *embedding* of an episode, irrespective of its author, which can be used to assess authorship.
+Fortunately, although the model is trained to minimize a loss with respect to the fixed set of authors, it internally constructs an *embedding* of an episode, irrespective of its author, which can be used to assess authorship.
 Specifically, episodes by the same author will nearby in space, while episodes by different authors will be further apart.

 Our primary method of assessing the ability to detect same-authorship is formalized by a *ranking experiment*.
 To conduct